 From Portugal to Africa

-Surely you are wondering what Portugal has to do with Christmas in Mozambique or the Mozambican Christmas traditions, right?
+Surely you are wondering what Portugal has to do with Mozambican Christmas traditions, right?
 The answer is quite simple: Mozambique is a former colony of Portugal, and it was the Portuguese who brought the celebration to Africa.
 For this reason, Mozambican Christmas is very similar to the one in Portugal.
 Nevertheless, Mozambique has created its own Christmas traditions.

 These two words are heard more and more often in Mozambique from mid-November.
 Because: “Boas Festas” is the greeting of the festive season.
 With this, Mozambicans wish each other happy holidays and remind each other of the upcoming festive season.